ryanzhou7/fastapp_course/ch2_mise_prereq.md

 ###### Question

-DO NOT TEST OUT ALL OF THESE COMMANDS AS some may delete your configuration file.
+DO NOT TEST OUT ALL OF THESE COMMANDS.
+Some may delete your configuration file.
 How do you ensure 'hi' prints every time a new terminal is opened?

 - A: `$ echo 'echo "hi"' > ~/.zshrc`
 - B: `$ echo 'echo "hi"' | ~/.zshrc`